-Under this alternative, lahar detection stations would be installed at 12 sites in the park, of which 9 would be in wilderness.
+Under this alternative, new or upgraded lahar detection stations would be installed at 12 sites in the park, of which 9 would be in wilderness.
 The sites in wilderness would be Ararat South, Copper Mountain, Emerald Ridge (upgrade to an existing University of Washington site), Fremont Lookout, Gobblers Knob Lookout, Mildred Point, Shriner Peak Lookout, Tahoma Bridge, and Tolmie Peak Lookout.
-As described below and in Appendix B of the EA, the Fremont Lookout, Shriner Peak, and Tolmie Peak stations would function primarily as telemetry nodes for future stations installed along the Carbon, White, Ohanepecosh/Cowlitz, and Mowich River drainages in the event of future volcanic unrest at Mount Rainier and would not repeat data from any current or proposed stations.
+As described below and in Appendix B of the EA, the Fremont Lookout, Shriner Peak, and Tolmie Peak stations would function primarily as telemetry nodes for future stations installed along the Carbon, White, Ohanapecosh/Cowlitz, and Mowich River drainages in the event of future volcanic unrest at Mount Rainier and would not repeat data from any current or proposed stations, although two of the sites (Tolmie and Shriner Peak) would transmit real-time data from on-site seismometers that would collectively improve volcano monitoring capabilities in the park.
 Instead, these installations would be part of a telemetry backbone that would enable rapid installation of new real-time monitoring stations along the White River drainage, something that would be required to help mitigate lahar hazards along the White River if Mount Rainier were to start exhibiting signs of volcanic unrest.
-The remaining nine stations would be installed to increase rapid detection along the west flank of Mount Rainier, which is the most vulnerable to a large lahar down the Puyallup River, Mowich, or Tahoma Creek drainages.
+The remaining nine stations would be installed to increase rapid lahar detection capabilities along the west flank of Mount Rainier, which is the most vulnerable to a large lahar down the Puyallup River, Mowich, or Tahoma Creek drainages.